Last updated on August 23rd, 2023 at 11:55 am

 My final visit to secret London that day took me across Hyde Park to Oxford Street and the southern end of Baker Street.
 The Special Operations Executive had its headquarters at number 64 Baker Street, a detail noted by a plaque on the wall.
 In fact, SOE took over so many buildings in the area that the organisation was often referred to as ‘Baker Street’.
 The locations included Bickenhall Mansions, Montagu Mansions, 1 Dorset Square (noted by another plaque) and Norgeby House, 83 Baker Street, where F section, headed by Maurice Buckmaster (1902-1992), dealing with operations in France, had offices.
 For security reasons, agents were not allowed into headquarters, so F section used to meet its agents at 68 Orchard Court in Portman Square.
 At the northern end of Baker Street near Regent’s Park is No 94, Chiltern Court.
 This was home to SOE’s Scandinavian Section and is where the famous Telemark Raid, commemorated on the memorial in Lambeth, was planned.
 In happier times, it was also home to the novelists HG Wells and Arnold Bennett.

 It is curious to think of all that furtive activity going on, right under everyone’s noses.
 One agent, John Goldsmith, wrote that, despite the measures taken to avoid agents meeting up, many used to congregate in the Gay Nineties bar in Berkeley Street (or possibly Bruton Street).
-The plaque at 64 Baker Street – now a fairly tatty building – was unveiled in May 2010 by Margaret Jackson MBE, who was PA to Brigadier, later Major-General, Colin Gubbins (1896-1976), head of SOE from 1943 and known by the initial ‘M’.
+The plaque at 64 Baker Street – now a fairly tatty building – was unveiled in May 2010 by Margaret Jackson MBE, who was PA to Brigadier, later Major-General, Colin Gubbins (1896-1976), head of SOE from 1943.
+According to Gubbins’ biographer Brian Lett, Gubbins was known by the codename ‘CD’ – but, before that as SOE’s Director of Operations and Training, by the initial ‘M’.
 Margaret Jackson, who was just 23 in 1940, died in Croydon on 2 June 2013.

 If you’d like to know a little bit more about SOE, I can’t recommend the previously mentioned article, Tracking down Britain’s secret SOE, highly enough.
 Meanwhile, please eat this brief account of aspects of secret London after you have read it.